 But as employees start to calculate out-of-pocket costs and perform their own analysis of Plan A vs. Plan B, the idea of working somewhere else with a better benefits package is often prevalent, especially when the current offering is lacking.
-Knowing that there are companies out there attracting top talent with wellness perks, tuition reimbursement and fully paid medical plans proves that benefits are a powerful tool when it comes to recruitment and retention.
+Knowing that there are companies out there attracting top talent with wellness perks, tuition reimbursement and fully paid medical plans proves the power of benefits when it comes to recruitment and retention.

 To find out, Atrium tapped into our exclusive database of active and passive job seekers to conduct a Benefits Survey and this is what we learned: